georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

 to show the hierarchical relationship, as in the image at right.

-I've split the code into two phases:
+I've split the code into two phases, which will be covered in two blog posts.

 1. Walking the directory tree on disk to build an in-memory tree.
 2. Pretty-printing the in-memory tree.

-While it's certainly possible to print a subtree as it's being read, separating the two phases yields code that is cleaner and simpler and more testable.
+While it's certainly possible to print a subtree as it's being read, separating the two phases yields code that is cleaner, simpler, and more testable.

-In future, I will insert a third phase, *processing*, between the reading and writing phases, by weak analogy with Extract-Transform-Load (`ETL`_).
+In future, I will insert a third phase, *processing*, between the reading and writing phases, by a weak analogy with Extract-Transform-Load (`ETL`_).

 .. _Rust in Action:
     https://www.manning.com/books/rust-in-action